AWTT Lesson Plans & Resources

 - connect with community and truth-telling role models

-Americans Who Tell the Truth (AWTT) lessons show both how history shapes our lives and how students can be active citizens who work for the common good as they deepen their understanding of the world and move from art to action.
-Incorporated into the curriculum, they may be used as individual lessons or as a unit of learning activities.
+Americans Who Tell the Truth (AWTT) curated resource pages and lesson plans show both how history shapes our lives and how students can be active citizens who work for the common good as they deepen their understanding of the world and move from art to action.
+They contextualize important issues and guide students as they explore concerns important to them in their communities and world and share their work with real audiences in meaningful ways.

 “Through AWTT we are able to look at issues and values, freedom and democracy, human rights and public health, access to education and issues of equity, equality, sustainability, restoration and regeneration at both micro and macro levels — locally, nationally and globally — with absolutely inspiring art to boot!”